-Several times each day I am asked the question, “Is silicone or saline a better implant?”
+Several times each day I am asked the question, “Saline vs Silicone Breast Implants?”
 I explain that I cannot say which is “better” because it is impossible to define “better.”
 Also, breast implant selection is a very personal decision.
 I do tell my patients that silicone implants tend to look more natural and feel more natural.
 They then must decide if this constitutes “better” in their mind.

-Two basic choices for breast implants: saline and silicone gel
+Two basic choices for breast implants: Saline vs Silicone Breast Implants

 Saline implants are packaged unfilled

 Saline implants are packaged unfilled.
 This means that the empty implant is placed in the breast and the surgeon fills the implant with saline fluid to the desired volume through a small fill tube.
 There are several advantages to this.
 Because the empty implant can be rolled up like a cigar, it can be placed through an incision smaller than the incision required for a silicone implant.
 Another advantage of saline implants is that the surgeon has some latitude in the amount of volume that can be added.